About AII Funds

 Mr. Lubin was one of the first attorneys to file an I-526 petition and organized six EB-5-funded projects in the 1990’s.
 At that time – and unrelated to Mr. Lubin – the EB-5 program was not really serving its intended purpose.
 America’s Immigration & Naturalization Service – which today is known at the U.S. Citizenship & Immigration Service (“USCIS”) – had regularly failed to enforce its own rules and both investors and developers were able to avoid meeting the requirements, while still getting green cards or access to capital.
 However, proper investments were not being made and jobs were not being created.
 Eventually, the USCIS realized this and the program was suspended temporarily.
 In the early 2000’s, the EB-5 program reemerged with new guidelines and regulations.
 However, at that time, EB-5 investment was not needed by project developers – the U.S. economy was booming and banks were willing to write huge loans based upon scant evidence.

 Things changed in 2008, when America began experiencing what later became known as the “Great Recession.”
 In response to the collapse of the residential real estate market across the country, American banks have significantly tightened their lending requirements and alternative sources of financing quickly became necessary in order to move forward with projects.
-Banks were no longer prepared to issue developers loans for the overwhelming majority of a project’s value, preferring to return to the historic benchmarks in the 50-70% range.
+Banks were no longer prepared to issue developers loans for the overwhelming majority of a project’s value, preferring to return to the historic benchmarks.
 The shortfall between the needed amount and the amount available for a development is called a “funding gap.”
 EB-5 investment is one of several ways to fill this funding gap and reach the amount needed to complete a project.
 Creative developers like AII Funds can combine EB-5 investment with traditional senior debt complimented by additional developer equity and often funds from government incentives to assemble to the total amount necessary to acquire land and develop a successful project.
-This formula works – developers gain access to needed capital, EB-5 investors get green cards and eventually redeem their investments, and jobs are created, satisfying the USCIS and helping the American economy in still-turbulent times.
+This formula works – developers gain access to needed capital, EB-5 investors get green cards and eventually redeem their investments, and jobs are created, satisfying the USCIS and helping the American economy.